FN-6: HN-6

 HN-6 is a further development of FN-16 in Chinese military service.
 HN-6 utilizes fire control systems (FCS) of earlier FN-6 and FN-16 MANPADS, but a new FCS sight of unknown designation has also been developed.

-In addition to improved performance over the original FN-6/16 MANPADS, HN-6 incorporates a protective cap over the seeker of missile, offering better protection against the environmental elements.
+In addition to improved performance over the original FN-6/16 MANPADS, HN-6 incorporates a protective cap over the seeker of the missile, offering better protection against the environmental elements.
 Based on the photos and video clips of PLA training, this protective cap needs to be manually removed before firing the missile.

 HN-6 can also be incorporated into a portable tripod firing station similar to that of RBS 70 and Mistral.
 A seat is attached to the lightweight tripod firing stand that can be folded for transportation and storage, and the operator is protected by a bulletproof glass shield.

-Opertional history
+Operational history

 Syrian Civil War

 The combat debut of the FN-6 came during the 2013 phase of the Syrian civil war.
 By March 2013, two Syrian Air Force Mil Mi-8 or Mi-17 were shot down.

 The New York Times reported that Qatar supplied the Syrian rebels, possibly through purchase from the Sudanese inventory, with the FN-6 and that several units have now fallen into the hands of ISIS.
 However, spray paint had been used to obscure serial numbers in an effort to impede tracking of the weapon's supply chain.

 The Global Times, states that, though Chinese-made missiles have downed aircraft in the past, the Syrian war "is the first time such a success has been recorded on video."
 The news outlet further raises the possibility of this improving the sales and image of Chinese defense products abroad.
-The New York Times, though claims that rebels have complained the missile's performance, such as failings to fire or lock on and two premature explosions while firing, which killed two rebels and wounded four more.
+However, The New York Times reported that rebels have complained the missile's performance, such as failings to fire or lock on and two premature explosions while firing, which killed two rebels and wounded four more.

 On 18 August 2013, the first recorded kill of a fixed-wing aircraft took place when a team from the Islamic Harakat Ahrar ash-Sham Al Islami brigade downed a SyAAF MiG-21 over Latakia province.
 The jet's pilot was filmed parachuting but his fate is not known.
 This downing is also the FN-6's first jet kill.